thoughtram/blog/_posts/2017-06-23-announcing-angular-master-class-in-houston.md

 The event takes place on the **22nd to 25th August 2017** in the **Bisong Art Gallery**.

-The bulk of the training happens on the first three days whereas day four is optional and covers **Redux and ngrx**.
+This is the first time we'll run a 4-day training.
+The reason we added another day is because we want to teach our brand new material on  **Redux and ngrx**.
 Join us for a couple of days of learning and fun including things like

 - Components and Modules
 - Fetching data using Http